typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

    ![Select transaction type](../../images/quickstart/studio-select-transaction-type.png)

-3. Click the green “play” button (middle of the toolbar) to start the transaction.
+3. Click the 'Run Query' button (with a 'play' symbol, in the middle of the toolbar) to start the transaction.
-4. Click the “checkmark” button (left of the “play” button) to commit the changes.
+4. Click the 'Commit Transaction' button (with a checkmark symbol, left of the 'Run Query' button) to commit the changes.

 The transaction has been committed, and `iam` database now has a schema.